-1. For the filling: Position a rack in the center of the oven and preheat the oven to 375 degrees F. In a medium bowl, stir together the sugar, flour, and nutmeg.
-Gradually whisk in 1/4 cup water and lemon juice to make a smooth mixture.
+Stir together the sugar, flour and nutmeg in a medium saucepan.
+Gradually whisk in 1/4 cup water and the lemon juice to make a smooth mixture.
 Add the fruit and toss gently to coat evenly.
-Transfer to a shallow, 2-quart heatproof baking or gratin dish and dot with butter.
-Set aside.

-2. To make the biscuit: In a large bowl, stir together the flour, sugar, baking powder, and 1/2 teaspoon fine salt.
+For the biscuits: Stir together the flour, sugar, baking powder and 1/2 teaspoon salt in a large bowl.
 Work in the butter with your fingertips until the texture resembles coarse meal.
-Add the milk, vanilla, and lemon zest to the dry ingredients and stir just until moistened to make wet, slightly lumpy dough.
+Add the milk, vanilla and lemon zest to the dry ingredients and stir just until moistened to make a wet, slightly lumpy dough.
 Do not over mix.

-4. Drop large spoonfuls of dough onto the top of the peaches, randomly spacing mounds of dough and leaving some uncovered areas, to give a "cobbled" look.
-Spread the dough to an even thickness and sprinkle dough with sugar, if desired.
+Drop large spoonfuls of dough onto the top of the peaches, randomly spacing mounds of dough and leaving some uncovered areas to give a "cobbled" look.
+Spread the dough to an even thickness and sprinkle dough with sugar if desired.

-5. Bake the cobbler until the biscuit is lightly browned about 45 minutes.
+Bake the cobbler until the biscuits are lightly browned, about 45 minutes.
 Let the cobbler set up at room temperature for 20 to 30 minutes before serving.
 Serve warm or at room temperature.

 Copyright 2010 Television Food Network, G.P.
 All rights reserved